coddin-web/openid-connect-ddd/README.md

 # openid-connect-ddd
-A DDD (Domain Driven Design) driven Architecture setup for Models and Repositories to implement in your OpenID Connect project
+A DDD (Domain Driven Design) driven Architecture setup for Models and Repositories to implement in your Symfony driven OpenID Connect project